 - Sync only these folders: This option will let you choose the folders that you want to sync with Google Drive.

-Most of the Android phones will have Google Drive app pre-installed or you can download it from Play store.
+Most of Android phones will have the Google Drive app pre-installed or you can download it from the Playstore.
 If you are an iPhone user you can download the app from Appstore.

-- Open Google Drive app and tap on Add + button
+- Open the Google Drive app and tap on Add + button

 - Tap on Upload, you can select the files that you want to upload

 - Files will be uploaded and will be shown under My Drive